 · Anger from handling difficult situations effectively.

-What kind of polluting?
-What's standard can we agree on for determining
+of polluting?
+What's standard can we agree on for determining right and wrong?

-reasonable doubt" (the legal standard) or they arrive at "reasonable
+doubt" (the legal standard) or they arrive at "reasonable certainty."

 · Can I prove my claim "beyond a reasonable doubt"?